Standards of Academic Progress and Performance

 Students who have a cumulative GPA below 2.0 will be placed on academic probation that could progress to academic dismissal if subsequent academic performance does not improve.
 CBC may block students’ ability to register for future classes until they have met specific intervention requirements.
 When students improve their cumulative GPA to 2.0 or higher, they will be removed from unsatisfactory performance status.
 However, the College reserves the right to continue to monitor student progress and performance as it deems appropriate.

 This sanction applies to the second consecutive quarter a student receives a cumulative GPA below 2.0.
 The student will receive a notification that the next academic sanction is academic suspension.
-The student may be required to meet with a CBC Counselor or Completion Coach so that they can begin to address whatever issues or barriers may be impeding their academic success.
+The student will be required to meet with a CBC Completion Coach so that they can begin to address whatever issues or barriers may be impeding their academic success.
 The student will remain subject to dismissal status as long as they receive quarterly GPAs of 2.0 or higher and until the cumulative GPA reaches 2.0.

 CBC will suspend a student who is in subject to suspension status after a third consecutive quarterly GPA is under 2.0 and the cumulative GPA remains below 2.0.
 During suspension, students may not register for any classes and may not participate in any events or activities reserved for students.